pea3nut/pea-event/README.md

 }());
 ```

-It's vary semantic right?
+It's very semantic right?

-pea-event can do more than this, maybe you should look at the [APIs](#APIs)
+pea-event can do more than this, maybe you should look at the [APIs](#apis)

 # APIs